CoreyJay44/Cyber-Security-Project1/README.md

 ansible-playbook metricbeat-playbook.yml
 ```

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Then, run: `curl http://10.0.0.8:5601`.
+This is the address of Kibana.
+If the installation succeeded, this command should print HTML to the console.
 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_